 What to choose?

-There are some core factors affecting the choice of one or another strategy.
+There are some core factors affecting what new software implementation approach the business should choose:

 - The complexity of software

-If we are talking about complex software (for example, a CRM system), Phases Adoption is more suitable.
-If the software is simple (messenger, corporate portal), then the Big Bang model is appropriate.
+If we are talking about complex software (for example, a CRM system), Phased Adoption is more suitable.
+If the software is relatively small and does not influence vital business processes (messenger, corporate portal), then the Big Bang strategy is appropriate.

 - The degree of risk for the company